gooberdood/Terraria-CE/README.md

 # Terraria CE
 A ground up remake/port of Terraria to the TI-84+ CE by gooberdev
 ### How to compile:
-Using the CE C Toolchain, enter the src/gfx directory and run "convimg", then back out to the makefile and type "make"
+Using the CE C Toolchain, enter the src directory and run "make gfx", then once it completes run "make"

 ### Changelog:

 #### Alpha 1:
 ##### 1.0
-- Nothing yet ;-;
+- Basic chunk loading and unloading